What is accessibility and why is it important for my WordPress website?

 Image alt text

 An image’s alt (alternative) text and caption are read out by screen readers.
-This extra information helps people with a visual impairment better understand the content on your website.
+This extra information helps people with visual impairment better understand the content on your website.

 As a minimum, you should include descriptive alt text for every picture uploaded to your WordPress website.